Education & Empowerment

 The fourth trimester is real

 Postpartum bodies look and feel different — and our culture doesn't make that easy.
-Many mamas experience body image struggles, loss of identity, and even postpartum depression or anxiety that manifests physically.
+Many mothers experience body-image struggles and shifts in identity.
+Postpartum depression and anxiety are real and common, and can show up physically.

 How Pilates Helps